 It's also a good weight for using with punches making it a good all-around hammer.

-Finally a Repousse or Chasing Hammer.
+And finally, the Repousse or Chasing Hammer.
 The word 'repousse' comes from the French verb meaning 'to push back'.

-Developed especially for the technique of hammering a raised design from the reverse side of sheet metal, the handle is shaped for comfort and aids the repetitive use.
+Developed especially for the technique of hammering a raised design from the reverse side of sheet metal, the handle is shaped for comfort and aids repetitive use.

 Head to our 'Learn The Basics' section for advice and guidance on jewellery making.